njha7/FlamingoV2/README.md

 Usage: ```~pasta save $alias $updated_copypasta_text```

 #### list
-Retrieves a paginated list of all the copypastas saved in the server and DMs them to the caller.
+Retrieves a list of all the copypastas saved in the server and DMs them to the caller.

 Usage: ```~pasta list```